mormonism · Theology · Trinity

 The L.D.S.
 Articles of faith shown in error contrasted with the truth of the Bible.

-Today we are going to look at the Latter Day Saint’s Articles of Faith, written by their prophet Joseph Smith, to see how it conflicts with Orthodox Christianity.
+Today we are going to look at the Latter Day Saint’s Articles of Faith, written by their prophet Joseph Smith, to see how it conflicts with orthodox Christianity.
 It is important to note how they use the same words we do, but define them very differently.

 The Articles of Faithof The Church of Jesus Christ of Latter-day Saints